Mustafif/CNN_JC/thesis/thesis.typ

 Y_"joint" = (N+M)/(2N) Y_1 + (N+M)/(2M) Y_2
 $

 In our Calibration Artificial Neural Network, we will use $-Y_"joint"$ as our objective function to to solve for the parameters $theta = (omega, alpha, beta, gamma, lambda, sigma_epsilon)$, with the non-negativity constraint on the parameters in  $theta$.

+= Conclusion